 What Happens After The Surgery?

-After the surgery has taken place, you’ll be escorted back to the ward where you will have the opportunity to mobilise.
-There will be different stages to your breast reduction surgery recovery.
-At the beginning, you should expect to feel some signs of swelling and discomfort.
-If it becomes extremely uncomfortable then we can treat this easily with analgesia, but you will be provided with tips on how to reduce swelling after breast reduction surgery.
+Once the surgery has taken place, you’ll be escorted back to the ward where you will have the opportunity to regain your mobility again.
+At the beginning stages of regaining your mobility, you should expect to feel some signs of swelling and discomfort but this will be normal and is expected to feel before you recover.
+If it becomes extremely uncomfortable, we can treat this easily with analgesia and will also provide you with useful tips to reduce any swelling after breast reduction surgery.

-As you’ll feel discomfort, arrange for someone to pick you up from the surgery.
-You’ll also require someone to look after you whilst you’re at home for around 2 weeks.
-Strenuous exercise should be avoided for at least the first couple of weeks.
-You can then resume light exercises before gradually exercising normally around 3-4 weeks after.
-Lastly, try to keep the wounds dry for at least a week.
+Arranging someone to pick you up from the surgery will help in supporting you for any discomfort you may feel after.
+We also recommend having someone take care of you for around two weeks whilst you’re at home recovering.
+For the best results from your recovery, avoid any strenuous exercise for the first couple of weeks.
+You can then resume light exercises before gradually exercising normally around three to four weeks after.
+Finally, keep in mind to keep the wounds dry for at least a week.

 After your surgery, you’ll sit down with your dedicated surgeon who will run you through some breast reduction recovery tips and provide you with the required advice for your aftercare.
 This will also provide you with further opportunity to ask any questions that you have after the breast reduction surgery.